In this session, I would like to share some idioms to express enthusiasm, eagerness, and motivation. Are you ready? Here we go!

-4. EAGER BEAVER: a person who is hardworking and enthusiastic; one who habitually takes on more tasks or works harder than others.
+4. Eager beaver.
+Meaning: a person who is hardworking and enthusiastic; one who habitually takes on more tasks or works harder than others.

 Any of you want to share other idioms related to this topic?
 I would like RT some interesting ones :D #IOTW